zostay/FormValidator-Tiny/README.md

     must => number_in_range(100, 500)
     must => number_in_range(exclusive => 100, exclusive => 500)

 Returns a predicate for must that requires the integer to be within the given range.
 The endpoints are inclusive by default.
 You can add the word "exclusive" before a value to make the comparison exclusive instead.
 Using a '\*' indicates no limit at that end of the range.

+## one\_of

+    must => one_of(qw( a b c )),

+Returns a predicate that requires the value to exactly match one of the enumerated values.

 ## split\_by